chronoscz/Peach/README.md

 - Grammar plugins : the user-accessible folder for keeping .grm files in.
 - Installation : this is where the Publish feature of Peach outputs setup files.
 - Internationalization : where we keep the .lng files.
-- Licenses : the license for Peach and the full text of the license for the auxiliary programs.
+- Licenses : the license for Peach and the full text of the licenses for the auxiliary programs.
 - Resources : all the bits Peach needs.
 This will be cataloged separately below.
 Invisible to the end-user.
 - richmemo-master : Contains the RichMemo component.
 - Vocab lists : the user-accessible folder for keeping .vcb files in.